apache/age-website/docs/functions/aggregate_functions.md

 * Any null values are excluded from the calculation.
-* In a mixed set, any numeric value is always considered to be higher than any string value, and anystring value is always considered to be higher than any list.
+* In a mixed set, any numeric value is always considered to be higher than any string value, and any string value is always considered to be higher than any list.
 * Lists are compared in dictionary order, i.e. list elements are compared pairwise in ascending order from the start of the list to the end.
 * max(null) returns null.